DCAN-Labs/dcan-nn-unet/doc/tasks/documenting_tasks/documenting_task_results.md

 for any other hard-coded structures you find.</b>

 After this is done, you should find a folder of `catplot`s for each age group in the `results_folder` you specified.
 Copy these over to the correct folders in doc/tasks.
-This copying step should be automated.
+This copying step should
+be automated.

+### Create markdown docs for each age group.

+These are generated from a Jinja template.
+Run this program:

+    SynthSeg/dcan/paper/task/write_month_markdown.py

+Run it from the SynthSeg root project folder so it can find the paths.